MediaComem/docker-brownbag/README.md

 ## Persistent storage

-Create a few to-do notes with the running application.
+Create a few to-do notes in the running application.

 Stop both containers and restart them: